Camden, Maine

 Acadia National Park

-Acadia All-American Road
+Acadia All-American Road | Winding Roads and Brilliant Leaves

 The Acadia All-American Road is one of the most popular short road trip routes in Maine.
 This 40-mile road offers an unrivaled view of Maine’s natural beauty, wildlife, and other attractions.
 The route takes roughly three hours to complete, making it perfect for a day trip.